Last Updated on June 29, 2022 by Angela Vaz

-If they refuse to spend time with you and constantly isolate you, it is not normal.
+It is not normal if they refuse to spend time with you and constantly isolate you.

 You shouldn’t feel alone and lonely when you’re in a relationship.

-I am alone and single now but I don’t feel lonely.
-In fact I feel loved and happy.
+I was alone and single for a long time but I didn’t feel lonely.
+In fact, I felt loved and happy.

 Relationships can be tricky.

 But if you feel things are just not getting better or things have been stagnant for a long time and your partner is unwilling to compromise or put in an effort to change, then maybe it’s time to let go.